The Difference Between Solid and Engineered Doors

 Internal Structure

 As the name suggests, a solid construction door is made of separate one-piece components.
-These are jointed, dowelled or glued together.
+These are joined, dowelled or glued together.
 This is the traditional structure and is still very stable compared to the cheaper hollow and foam core options.
+These doors are best for homeowners who want a traditional high quality door that can be refinished over time.

 Performance

-Both doors boast different properties that will benefit homes.
+Both doors boast different properties that will benefit homes – from insulation to functionality to daily use.

 As solid doors are made of whole intersecting pieces, there is an inherent strength that comes from the construction.
 Solid oak doors are very popular for their strength and durability.
 As one of the most sturdy solid wood doors on the market, they are also an incredibly luxurious and stylish alternative to other doors.